 The video from Facebook Live regarding Posture & Positioning:

-If you'd like help getting baby into a good birthing position, feeling comfortable and strong during your pregnancy, and having an active, short labour, check out my Own Your Birth online program.
+If you'd like help getting baby into a good birthing position, feeling comfortable and strong during your pregnancy, and having an active, short labour, check out The Club, the monthly membership site Nurturing you during Pregnancy, Birth and Motherhood.

 Helen Plass is a Pre & Postnatal Fitness Specialist, and Yoga Instructor, working with women and their birthing partners to achieve a comfortable, healthy & happy journey into Pregnancy, birth and Motherhood.
 She is known for her very practical & non-judgmental approach to pregnancy and the crazy times of motherhood.
 Check out all her communication at NurtureMamas.com, and if you are in Ireland, her local business MumandBaby.ie